Attempts to ban football games: Enclosure Acts

 The Enclosure Acts placed common land into individual ownership and removed the rights of local people to use the land as they had previously.
 Football was used as a means to protest this enclosure, and the supposed football game was often a pretext to organise a riot.
 One such event in Deeping Level, north of Peterborough, led to the sheriff of Lincolnshire raising the posse comitatus to quell the riots.
 In 1740, "a match of futtball was cried at Kettering, of 500 men a side, but the design was to, 'Pull Down Lady Betey Jesmaine's Mill's'."
 In 1765, 2000 acre of land was enclosed at West Haddon, Northamptonshire.
 A game of football was advertised in a local newspaper and after the kick off the mob set about tearing down and burning the fences amounting to £1,500 worth of damage.

 Street football

-The British Highway Act of 1835 banned the playing of football on public highways, and gave a maximum penalty of forty shillings to anyone who "shall play at Football or any other Game on any Part of the said Highways, to the Annoyance of any Passenger or Passengers."
+The British Highway Act 1835 banned the playing of football on public highways, and gave a maximum penalty of forty shillings to anyone who "shall play at Football or any other Game on any Part of the said Highways, to the Annoyance of any Passenger or Passengers."
+The provision against street football was repealed by the Highways Act 1959.